 ⭕ SportPursuit – 4th November

 ⭕ Amazon – 8th November

 Make sure you read our article on how to capture new customers and preference of your existing customers ahead of Black Friday to capitalise on the ‘Black November’ trend.

 We saw more brands than ever run early access or launch their Black Friday events early in November.
-Though email volume really began to increase between Wednesday 18th to Friday 20th November a week before the Black Friday week began with brands such as Pets at Home, Game and John Lewis launching during this period.
+Though email volume really began to increase between a week before the Black Friday week began.

 Be sure to watch our deliverability experts how-to guide to building your Black Friday sending strategy later in this series to learn about the types of messaging you can send to different customer groups throughout the Black Friday period.

-On the day itself RedEye saw the highest volumes of sends among our own clients between 9-10am moving away from midnight based sends we have seen in previous years.
+On the day itself RedEye saw the highest volumes of sends among our own clients between 9am-10am, moving away from sends sent at daybreak.